 Falling behind on your Wisconsin mortgage feels urgent, but the timeline from first missed payment to actual foreclosure in Wisconsin is longer than most homeowners expect.
-Wisconsin is a judicial foreclosure state and provides one of the longest homeowner redemption windows in the Midwest — 12 months from the date of judgment.
+Wisconsin is a judicial foreclosure state — under Wis.
+Stat. § 846.10, every foreclosure proceeds through the circuit court.
+After judgment, Wis.
+Stat. § 846.101 provides a redemption period during which the homeowner retains possession: for mortgages executed on or after April 27, 2016, the standard redemption is 6 months from judgment (3 months if deficiency waived); for pre-2016 mortgages, the standard is 12 months (6 months if deficiency waived).
 That said, the best options available to Wisconsin homeowners exist early in the delinquency sequence, before the circuit court is ever involved.

 Understanding exactly what happens at each stage lets you act when options are widest — not when they have already narrowed.